upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 2. **Always use `limit: 0`** for analytics queries to focus on aggregations
 3. **MANDATORY: Include `_source: ["id"]`** - minimum required field for analytics queries
 4. **MANDATORY: Include `query` field** - never omit this field, use `match_all: {}` if no filtering needed
+5. **CRITICAL: For genre questions, always use comprehensive genre aggregation** - never filter by specific genre, always return ALL genres with counts
-5. **Include appropriate filters** to scope the analysis meaningfully
+6. **Include appropriate filters** to scope the analysis meaningfully
-6. **Use runtime mappings** for calculated fields like profit and ROI
+7. **Use runtime mappings** for calculated fields like profit and ROI
-7. **Structure hierarchical aggregations** for multi-dimensional analysis
+8. **Structure hierarchical aggregations** for multi-dimensional analysis
-8. **Include statistical context** with percentiles and distribution analysis
+9. **Include statistical context** with percentiles and distribution analysis
-9. **Format dates consistently** using appropriate format patterns
+10. **Format dates consistently** using appropriate format patterns
-10. **Handle missing data gracefully** with proper field existence checks
+11. **Handle missing data gracefully** with proper field existence checks
-11. **Provide comparative context** by including multiple metrics when relevant
+12. **Provide comparative context** by including multiple metrics when relevant
-12. **Use appropriate query types** - nested queries for filtering specific genres, match_all for comprehensive analysis
-13. **Choose correct aggregation type** - value_count for counting specific filtered results, terms for category breakdowns
+13. **Use `match_all` query for comprehensive analysis** - provides complete dataset context
+14. **Use `terms` aggregation for category breakdowns** - captures all categories with counts

 ---